-A critical enquiry and personal reflection on how the relationships and interplay between light, space, and time influence and define photomedia as well as my own artistic practice.
-The importance of journey, materiality and process to my practice will be explored as subtopics within the three main chapters-light, space, time.
+A critical enquiry and personal reflection on how the interplay between light, space, and time influence and define photomedia as well as my own artistic practice.
+The importance of journey, process and materiality to my practice will be explored as subtopics within the three main chapters-light, space, time.